 Discredited wrist X-ray tests and Immigration fanatics jail hundreds of kids

-More and more are Indonesian boys are coming with the asylum seeker boats; they are apprehended before being jailed "pending charges" of people smuggling, and "pending age verification" with the wrist X-ray test that's discredited around the world.
-Then we lock them up, often for more than a full year, before admitting they're children, or before charging them with people smuggling, while they are not people smugglers, but children from fishing villages who took on jobs as cooks and sailors.
+More and more Indonesian boys are arriving on board of the asylum seeker boats.
+They are apprehended, and then they are jailed "pending charges" of people smuggling, and "pending age verification" with the wrist X-ray test that's discredited around the world.
+Then we lock them up, often for more than a full year, before admitting they're children, or before charging them with people smuggling, while they are not people smugglers but children from fishing villages who took on jobs as cooks and sailors.

 At Project SafeCom we've received calls from the Indonesian authorities and from consular staff.
-Foreign Affairs Minister Kevin Rudd is being approached by our neighbours.
-Now Gillard PM is also being lobbied to show some decency.
-And as the reports below show, there are protests by lawyers and activists in Jakarta, damning Australia's treatment of their citizens.
+Foreign Affairs Minister Kevin Rudd is being approached by our Indonesian neighbours.
+Now Prime Minister Gillard is also being lobbied to show some decency.
+And as the reports below show, there are protests by lawyers and activists in Jakarta, damning Australia's treatment of their boys, who are Indonesian citizens.

 This page is one of several on our website that highlights the issue of underage asylum boat crew children we lock up; however, this page highlights the increasing dismay on the part of Indonesian authorities with our ruthless attitude towards Indonesian minors.

 5 November 2011: We're terrified of the boat people - We're terrified of the boat people: Children and boys are depicted as smugglers in Australia's psychotic war against boat arrivals.
 This is a page containing a number of media reports about the fate of those who sail asylum seeker boats to our shore.